 Online poker went live in Michigan in January of 2021, and it was only with one operator, PokerStars Michigan.
 Other licensed companies launched online casinos and sportsbooks, but they held back on the poker segment to begin with.

-It was not long before the state showed its online poker potential: PokerStars MI has become the largest regulated online poker room in the States, with the average traffic of 400 players in the very first week.
+It was not long before the state showed its online poker potential: PokerStars MI has become the largest regulated online poker site in the States, with the average traffic of 400 players in the very first week.

 This development could well have prompted other stakeholders to move their online poker plans up.
 WSOP.com is one: While the final launch date for WSOP MI is still up in the air, as the company is currently focused more on going live in Pennsylvania before the summer, it might not be too long of a wait.